Tman7077/spaceteam-murder-mystery/Spaceteam Murder Mystery/Assets/Text/Characters/Alex.md

 ## CLUES & HINTS

 ### Alex
 - *Knife*: A utility knife with a faint trace of dried blood, often carried by Alex.

 ### Cade
-- *Charcoal Pencil*: A charcoal pencil broken in half, something Cade was seen borrowing earlier.
+- *Cracked Band*: A cracked sports band, the same kind that Alex wears for his daily run.

 ### Colter
-- *Diagnostic Notebook*: A notebook with partially erased notes about system diagnostics, in Colter's handwriting.
+- *Burnt Glove*: A white glove with faint burns, often seen worn by Alex.

 ### Courtney
-- *Screwdriver*: A stray screwdriver left near the console, matching Courtney's usual tools.
+- *Interstellar Pen*: A blue and silver Interstellar pen that both Courtney and Alex own, something that Alex might know about.

 ### Ethan
-- *Sweatband*: A sweatband from Ethan's workout set, draped over the back of Alex's chair.
+- *Bagel Bag*: An open bag of Alex’s bagels, despite Ethan cooking alone that evening.

 ### Jacie
-- *Wristband*: A white wristband that matches Jacie's sterile suit.
+- *Pruning Shears*: A set of pruning shears left open nearby, commonly used by Alex.

 ### Olsen
-- *Cocoa Mug*: A mug of hot cocoa sitting on the console, the same mug Olsen often drinks out of.
+- *Cup, Part 2*: A second cup, placed opposite Olsen’s seat, still warm, matching Alex's preferred drinkware.

 ### Tyler
-- *Cryptic Note*: A cryptic note tucked into the console’s edge, containing coding symbols Tyler would recognize.
+- *Navigation Notebook*: A small notepad used to note navigation and trajectory info, shared by Tyler and Alex.

 ## INTERVIEW RESPONSES